sled dog equipment

 In Finland, many people know the so-called adult scooters / kickboards as kickbikes, because Kickbike brand kickboards are designed in Finland and naturally they are also seen the most in our country.
 In Europe, there are also other companies that specialize specifically in these betting games.
 Such brands are, for example, the Czech Kostka, Yedoo.
 In the Czech Republic, kickboarding seems to be almost a national sport, but in other countries too, you see more and more kickboards, both in everyday life and on outdoor trails.

-The kickboard is suitable for everyday exercise, as a replacement for a commuting bike, as a training tool for an active athlete, for running a dog, or for use in sledging or pulling sports.
+The scooter is suitable for everyday exercise, as a replacement for a commuting bike, as a training tool for an active athlete, for running a dog, or for use in sledging or pulling sports.
 The most enthusiastic can also participate in competitive activities, even up to the World Championship level.
 With or without the dog!

 Why a kickboard?